 Did you know you may have to sign up for "the draft"?
 The draft is called the Selective Service.
-It is a program that lets the US military call men to serve in the military.
+It is a program that lets the US military call men to serve.
 You need to register for Selective Service if you are:

 - Male

 - Between 18-25

-- Are a US citizen or an immigrant
+- Are a US citizen or resident

 Registering with the Selective Service does not mean you are in the military.
-It means you may be called to the military if there is a crisis.
+It means you may be called to serve in the military if there is a crisis.

-If you are 18-25 you need to register for the Selective Service right away.
-If you don't, you could be fined or go to jail.
-You also cannot get a job with the government or get government training.
-You can register online at sss.gov/register/.
-Or pick up a form at any post office.
+If you need to register for the Selective Service and you don't, you could be fined or go to jail.
+This could also disqualify you for government jobs or government training.
+You can register online at sss. gov/register.
+You can also pick up a registration form at any post office.

 You don't have to register if you were incarcerated the entire time you were 18 to 25.
-You will need to request a status information letter at https://www.sss.gov/verify/sil/
+You will need to request a status-information letter at www.sss.gov/verify/sil.

 What if you weren't incarcerated but you still didn't register?
-You can also request a status information letter.
+You can also request a status-information letter.
 The letter should say that you did not "knowingly or willfully" fail to register for Selective Service.
-You could mention if you were incarcerated shortly after your 18th birthday, left school early, or any other things that might have made it hard to register.
+You could mention if you were incarcerated shortly after your 18th birthday, left school early, or anything else that might have made it hard to register.